willn/go_meals_scheduling/DIRECTIONS_START.md

 8 rows in set (0.00 sec)
 ```

-* Look for any recently added users who are missing a Gather ID
+### Look for any recently added users who are missing a Gather ID
 ```
 select username from auth_user
 	WHERE date_joined > DATE_ADD(CURDATE(), INTERVAL -366 DAY) AND
 		gather_id is NULL order by date_joined;
 ```
 If there is anyone listed here, find their ID in Gather & update the
 list in the `add_gather_ids.sql` file.

-Next, run those statements in mysql to
-get the numbers assigned to the workers.
+Then run those statements manuall in mysql to get the numbers assigned to the workers.

-* get new job IDs for the season, and update the defines for each job in config.php
+### get new job IDs for the season, and update the defines for each job in config.php
 ```
 cd utils/
 php find_current_season_jobs.php